OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 Being attacked by other players or losing to them gets you sent to the hospital, you can use Medical Items like Small First Aid Kit, First Aid Kit, Morphine apart from these also Blood Bags which require [Intro to Biochemistry](https://www.torn.com/education.php#/step=view_cat&cat=4&id=34) -> [Intravenous Therapy](https://www.torn.com/education.php#/step=view_cat&cat=4&id=127) education to unlock.
 Make sure you stock up on some of them because you cannot access Item Market from the hospital.

+Small First Aid Kits remove 20 minutes of hospital time.
+First Aid Kits remove 40 minutes of hospital time.
+Morphines remove 70 minutes of hospital time.
+Blood bags remove 2 hours.

+Medical Items also restore life, Small first aid kits restores 5%, First aid kits restores 10%, Morphines restores 15%, and finally blood bags restores 30% of life, this is why I'd highly recommend you do the Intravenous Therapy course.

+Using wrong/incompatible blood bag allows you to self hosp, basically hide in the hospital for upto 1 and half hour at a time.
+This is the cheapest method to do so.

 blood bags usage guide
 ![](https://i.oran.pw/images/cu9KW.gif)